ProtonOnMyPasswordPls/EaglerMSG/README.md

 EaglerMsg requires EaglerXServer and its server API.

 The plugin is designed around the EaglerXServer API and its notification system rather than a specific Minecraft server implementation.

+Note based on how this does i may add a logging system, this would be console side only and only seeable via a file for staff eyes only